References

 1) Macrocyclization

-- See more details in the generation with macrocyclization section.
-When a macrocyclization option is selected, the number of reactions is necessarily ≥ 2.
+See more details in the generation with macrocyclization section.
+When a macrocyclization option is selected, the number of generation steps is necessarily ≥ 2.

 NOTE: this limit is only a suggestion of a maximum limit for the generation process; Makya may choose to stop adding steps before reaching the specified maximum, with the goal to optimize the fitness function.